Phone: (856) 872-3636

 Fax: (856) 872-3606

-Dr. Marwaha believes in preventing heart disease just as strongly as he believes in diagnosing and treating it.
+Dr. Marwaha believes in preventing heart disease just as strongly as he believe in diagnosing and treating it.
 Early identification of cardiovascular disease plays an important role in prevention.
 It gives you and your primary care doctor valuable information to develop a lifestyle and treatment plan, if necessary.

 Cardiovascular disease remains the leading cause of death for both men and women.
 Approximately 80 million adults have one or more types of cardiovascular disease.

 Our doctors in non-invasive cardiology give you the basics you need to know about heart care.
 Here at The Cardiovascular Centers we focus on the initial assessment/diagnosis of cardiovascular disease, the management of heart disease and controlling risk factors to avoid future heart disease problems.
 Common tests include echocardiograms, stress tests, electrocardiograms and CT angiography.